 Without going into vexing detail about how all of these calculations are done, there are a few high level indicators that every CEO should be watching as indicators that things are not as they appear.
 First, the CEO should review and understand every adjusting entry made by the outside auditors during the external audit.
 Each of these entries represents either the correction of an error found by the auditors or a difference of opinion between the auditor and the CFO as to how a transaction should be recorded.
 In a perfect world, there would be no audit adjustments and they are sometimes symptomatic of problems in your finance department.
 If you have experienced adjustments, your focus should be to see that they are eliminated.
 If your finance team cannot get this done, you have a problem that will probably not improve on its own.
 These errors are also symptoms of the fact that your interim financial statements were not correct.
-The magnitude of the adjustments or the difference between the last interim statement and the audit indicates the lack of precision of your finance team.
+The magnitude of the adjustments or the difference of reported income between the last interim statement and the audit indicates the lack of precision of your finance team.

-The CEO should also be cognizant of the contents of the management letter.
+The CEO should be cognizant of the contents of the management letter.
 The management letter addressees internal control matters.
 Again, in a perfect world, there would be no comments.
 I have seen organizations that did not even get a management letter which is almost as bad.